freenas/freenas-docs/userguide/jails.rst

 ~~~~~~~~~~~

-Quickly create a new jail by navigating to :guilabel:`Jails` and
+Quickly create a new jail by going to :guilabel:`Jails` and
 clicking |ui-add|.
 This opens the wizard screen seen in
 :numref:`Figure %s <jail_wizard_fig>`.